wittyCodeX/tonychan524/README.md

-- 👋
-- Hi, I’m @ethancrypto, Blockchain Guru witb 7 years of proven experiences, Full Stack Developer, Project Manager 🔥.
+- Hi👋 , I’m @ethancrypto, Blockchain Guru witb 7 years of proven experiences, Full Stack Developer, Project Manager 🔥.
   Win-Win is my main working style and it shows how I work with clients.
   I love to help Blockchain Startup companies as a project manager, developer, consultant.